A BLACKBURN firm is offering a chauffeur-driven wedding day ride fit for the Bride of Dracula.

 When two piercing studio owners first spotted the hearse being sold on eBay for £700, they thought it was too good an opportunity to pass up.

-Jason Wright, 36, known as Doc Hex' and Clare Edwards, 27, of Hex Piercing Studio, Mincing Lane, Blackburn, have now made it a familiar feature on East Lancashire's roads while using it to advertise their business.
+Jason Wright, 36, known as Doc Hex' and Clare Edwards, 27, of Hex Piercing Studio, Mincing Lane, Blackburn, have now made it a familiar feature on East Lancashire's roads while using it to

 Requests soon started to flood in from teenagers going to school proms and brides.